Hitendrasinh99/test-ipwb/README.md

 > `decrypt.py`
 - Loads `metadata.cdxj`
-- For each record:
-  - Detects encryption type
+- For each record Detects encryption type
 - If `AES`, asks for AES base64 key and decrypts
 - If `XOR`, asks for XOR key string and decrypts
 - If anything else → shows a clean error

 > `utils.py`
 - Reusable helper functions:
 - `xor_decrypt()` — Manual XOR decryption logic
 - `parse_cdxj()` — Reads CDXJ file and returns metadata records

 How to Run the Project
 ---